 In December of 2022, I finished my first 50 Mile ultramarathon.
 I successfully went from never running over a 5k to finishing a 50 miler in a 18 month timespan.

-From race day fueling, to Zone 2 training, to running recovery tools..These 18 months were practically a MBA in endurance training.
+From race day fueling, to Zone 2 training, to running recovery tools..These 18 months were a crash course in endurance training.

 One of the largest challenges I had was ramping to ultramarathon distances without injuring myself.
 I skeptically listened to my Ultra coach and conservatively ramped by training routine by just 10% mileage per week.

-I also learned that regular focus on muscle recovery was just as critical for me as the actual mileage I was putting in on the trails.
+I also learned that regular focus on post workout recovery was just as critical for me as the actual mileage I was putting in on the trails.
 The quicker I could recover, the faster I could develop and ultimately get closer to my goal of running 50 miles nonstop.

 Over the course of these 18 months, I tried basically all of the recovery tools on the market.
 From free recovery protocols to advanced recovery tools that I purchased, I was willing to try anything within my recovery routine.